 Tell your families what is important to you and why.
 Tell them what doesn’t matter as much.
 Make it clear that you’re not trying to hurt them or undermine the things they hold dear.

 Remember: you can’t please everyone.
 And, in the wise words of Liz Susong, the Editor-in-Chief at Catalyst Wedding Company, “NO wedding goes perfectly according to plan.
 Focus on a few priorities beforehand, then relax, let go, and enjoy the day.”

-Stay Tuned: next, we’re breaking down each Jewish wedding tradition in a relatable way and providing suggestions for current and inclusive ways to incorporate these customs into your wedding!
+You might also like Part II of our wedding guide!
+We break down each Jewish wedding tradition in a relatable way and provide suggestions for current and inclusive ways to incorporate these customs into your wedding.

 Photos by Chris Gifford of Weddings by Two.

 Arq is no longer publishing new content.
 We hope you'll enjoy our archived posts.